xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 with "Human" and ending in *either* "s" or "ists".
 So, it acts as a stand-in for both "Humans" and "Humanists".

-[^ln-courselink]: An archived version of the course can be accessed at http://web.archive.org/web/20150614161609/https://github.com/denten-workshops/dhsi-coding-fundamentals/blob/master/README.md
+[^ln-courselink]: An archived version of the DHSI course can be accessed at http://web.archive.org/web/20150614161609/https://github.com/denten-workshops/dhsi-coding-fundamentals/blob/master/README.md

 <!---
 JS: Should we say something about coding vs programming here?
 DT: I don't have strong feelings about the distinction.
 Up to you.
-PRP: Skipping for now---seems like the intro does what it needs to without the distinction
+PRP: Skipping for now---seems like the intro does what it needs to without this distinction
 --->